 If surgical intervention is necessary, the exposure and bonding procedure is a highly effective treatment to guide your impacted canine into place.
 Your oral surgeon and orthodontist will work as a team to expose your impacted canine tooth and guide it into its proper position.
 First, your orthodontist will prepare the mouth using braces.
 Once the eruption path is clear, your oral surgeon will surgically expose the tooth by pushing back the gum tissue, and then attach a tiny bracket and chain to the tooth.
 A few days after surgery, your orthodontist will attach this chain to small bands that will apply a light pulling pressure to your tooth.
 Eventually, this will bring the canine into its proper position.

-If you or your child has an impacted canine, contact one of our offices in Flint, Saginaw, or Bay City, MI, for a consultation.
+If you or your child has an impacted canine, contact one of our offices in Flint, Saginaw, Bay City, or Owosso, MI, for a consultation.
 Our surgeons will work with you and your orthodontist to form a custom treatment plan that best fits your needs and ensures a beautiful, healthy smile.